If you’re planning on pursuing your legal career in the golden state, read on to learn more about how to become a lawyer in California!

 Passing the MPRE is required by all law students in California.
 This exam ensures legal students understand the ethical and professional standards lawyers must follow and that they can apply them to various scenarios.

 Students can write this exam any time after their first year of law school is complete, and many choose to write it during the summer or their second or third year.
-There is a split verdict on the difficulty of this exam, while some students ace it with little preparation others require adequate preparation to pass it.
+There is a split verdict on the difficulty of this exam; while some students ace it with little preparation others require adequate preparation to pass it.

 Students often take professional responsibility courses to prepare for this exam, others rely on self-study, and some use both.
 Choose the method that works best for you!

 Students must also submit a moral character application before they can begin practicing law.
-It is suggested students submit this application no later than the beginning of their third year of law school as it can take several months to process.
+It is suggested students submit this application no later than the beginning of their third year of law school, as it can take several months to process.

 The purpose of this application is to determine whether you possess traits that indicate a good moral character, such as:

 The board committee is mainly looking for any areas of misconduct that could demonstrate a weak moral character.
-While the misconduct itself will not disqualify you from receiving a positive determination, your rehabilitation actions, or lack of, can.
+While the misconduct itself will not disqualify you from receiving a positive determination, your rehabilitation actions, or lack thereof, can.

 Students with acts of academic, professional, or legal misconduct should ensure they demonstrate rehabilitation and improvement through candid accountability of the action, no further misconduct, initiation to make amends, participation in community service, and/or pursuance of continuing education courses.